CasaSky/template_project/README.md

-This is a template project for a webservice application based on spring boot and java
+This is a template project that shows how to combine many webservice applications or modules in one project.
+Each webservice is a self contained spring boot application.
+The template project is managing all modules via maven lifecyle.